-For a first effort, Tidal was an accomplished sound, thanks to producer Andrew Slater who tried to channel Apple’s love of hip hop and classical composers.
-Critics debated how focused Apple’s songwriting was, but for a 19-year-old with such varied musical interests, the songs were cohesive.
+For a first effort, Tidal was an accomplished sound, thanks to producer Andrew Slater who tried to channel Apple’s love of hip hop and classical and jazz composers.
+Critics debated how focused Apple’s songwriting was, but for a 19-year-old with such varied musical interests, the songs were cohesive and quite polished.

 There was no disagreements however that her blend of jazz, and alt-rock peppered with a bit of soul held a great deal of potential.
 Despite the gloomy, tense nature of the songs, Tidal struck a nerve with the general public, becoming a multi-platinum seller.

 Although she sounded like she was in the process of finding her voice, Tidal was an original enough formula that Apple won a Grammy for Best Female Rock Vocal Performance in 1996 for the hit song ‘Criminal’.

 With six singles (two of which were top 40 material), Tidal produced enough alt-rock radio fodder to carry her over the nearly three years until her next album.
 Many of the songs were confessional, detailed aspects of a troubled life that had seen more than its share of sorrow.